BURC Conference 2025

 International architects, urban researchers, and social scientists came together to discuss urban fragility and migration from a multidisciplinary perspective.
 The core objective was to understand trace spaces, fragmentation, and power relations in socio-spatial processes, with a thematic focus on “social and spatial fragmentation of migrant communities,” “spatial injustice,” “non-places,” and political governance and policy-making in the context of migration.
 The interdisciplinary approach of the conference was reflected in its composition: experts from various fields emphasized how crucial geographical, demographic, and political conditions are for understanding global migration realities.

-As part of the conference, Iris Altenberger organized two artistic participatory workshops for the Department of Social Work (MCI) together with Cinzia Ciaramicoli (The Itinerants) and Dina Sidhva (University of the West of Scotland).
+As part of the conference, two artistic-participatory workshops took place, developed by Cinzia Ciaramicoli (The Itinerants) and Dina Sidhva (University of the West of Scotland), with support in their implementation from Iris Altenberger (MCI Department of Social Work).

 The first workshop, entitled “Crossing Threads: A Participatory Healing Workshop at the Borderlands of Memory”, addressed issues of memory, migration, and collective healing.
 In a safe space, participants reflected on their personal experiences with loss, identity, and transitions—symbolized by a T-shirt they had brought with them.
 In a shared ritual, pieces of fabric were imbued with memories and woven together into a collective fabric.
 The workshop focused on trauma-sensitive, feminist, and narrative methods and understood memory as a political act of resistance against forgetting.